 Homestead Land: How Much Do You Need?

 The size of land needed for a homestead depends on the type of homesteading lifestyle you hope to achieve.
-We currently only have 3/4 of an acre of homestead land, and are doing what we can with what we have.
+We currently only have 3/4 of an acre of homestead land and are doing what we can with what we have.

 homestead house with yellow flowers in front with Homestead Land How Much Do You Need text overlay

-This post contains affiliate links, see my disclosure policy for more information.
+This post may contain affiliate links, see my disclosure policy for more information.

 How Much Land Do You Need for A Homestead?